- A3.1.8. Big data (production, storage, transfer)

 8.3.1 Parameter space dimension reduction and Model order reduction

-Participants: Arthur Macherey, Youssef Marzouk, Clémentine Prieur, Alessio Spantini, Ricardo Baptista, Daniele Bigoni, Olivier Zahm.
+Participants: Youssef Marzouk, Clémentine Prieur, Arthur Macherey, Ricardo Baptista, Tong Xin, Cui Tiangang, Olivier Zahm.

-In a joint work 44 with Didier Georges (GIPSA Lab, Grenoble) and Mathieu Oliver (internship student), we proposed a spatialized extension of a SIR model that accounts for undetected infections and recoveries as well as the load on hospital services.
+In a joint work 14 with Didier Georges (GIPSA Lab, Grenoble) and Mathieu Oliver (internship student), we proposed a spatialized extension of a SIR model that accounts for undetected infections and recoveries as well as the load on hospital services.
 The spatialized compartmental model we introduced is governed by a set of partial differential equations (PDEs) defined on a spatial domain with complex boundary.
 We proposed to solve the set of PDEs defining our model by using a meshless numerical method based on a finite difference scheme in which the spatial operators were approximated by using radial basis functions.
 Then we calibrated our model on the French department of Isère during the first period of lockdown, using daily reports of hospital occupancy in France.
 Our methodology allowed to simulate the spread of Covid-19 pandemic at a departmental level, and for each compartment.
 However, the simulation cost prevented from online short-term forecast.
 Therefore, we proposed to rely on reduced order modeling tools to compute short-term forecasts of infection number.
 The strategy consisted in learning a time-dependent reduced order model with few compartments from a collection of evaluations of our spatialized detailed model, varying initial conditions and parameter values.
 A set of reduced bases was learnt in an offline phase while the projection on each reduced basis and the selection of the best projection was performed online, allowing short-term forecast of the global number of infected individuals in the department.
+This work is going on in the framework of Robin Vaudry’s PhD (co-supervised with Didier Georges).
+We are investigating the more complex setting of spatialized models taking into account the vaccination and the loss of immunity.

 8.5 Sensitivity analysis

-Participants: Elise Arnaud, Eric Blayo, Laurent Gilquin, Maria Belén Heredia, Adrien Hirvoas, François-Xavier Le Dimet, Henri Mermoz Kouye, Clémentine Prieur, Laurence Viry.
+Participants: Elise Arnaud, Eric Blayo, Laurent Gilquin, Maria Belén Heredia, Adrien Hirvoas, Henri Mermoz Kouye, Clémentine Prieur.

-Participants: Elise Arnaud, Eric Blayo, Laurent Gilquin, Maria Belén Heredia, Adrien Hirvoas, Alexandre Janon, Henri Mermoz Kouye, Clémentine Prieur, Laurence Viry, Arthur Vidard, Emilie Rouzies.
+Participants: Elise Arnaud, Eric Blayo, Laurent Gilquin, Maria Belén Heredia, Adrien Hirvoas, Alexandre Janon, Henri Mermoz Kouye, Clémentine Prieur, Arthur Vidard, Emilie Rouzies.

 Participants: María Belén Heredia, Clémentine Prieur.